Availability of Rotations

 If you are attending medical school in an English-speaking country, you may submit a statement to that effect.
 English-speaking countries include those where English is predominantly spoken, such as Canada, Ireland, UK, offshore Caribbean and South Africa.
 Additionally, you may be eligible for a TOEFL waiver if you have attended secondary school or university in the US, Canada or another predominantly English-speaking country.
 If so, submit your school transcript and include this information on your CV.
 If your medical school is not located in a predominantly English-speaking country, we will not accept an official letter from your dean stating that your school is conducted in English.

 Please do not request a waiver without meeting the above criteria.

-However, TOEFL scores may also be required by Cleveland Clinic for any applicant at the elective office's discretion.
+However, TOEFL or OET scores may also be required by Cleveland Clinic for any applicant at the elective office's discretion.

 International Visiting Students: We accept background check reports from the local magistrate/police department in the city and country where you are currently attending medical school.

 Background checks are to be completed within one year of the student's scheduled rotation dates.
 This is required and cannot be waived due to the fact that most international students do not have a SSN, therefore, a US background check cannot be completed.

 We require a five-panel drug test.
-Anything over the five panel is accepted (as long as they include the five listed below).
-Results of your test should be within three months of your start date or current at the time of application.
+Anything over a five panel is accepted (must include the five listed below).
+Results of your test should be sent about one month prior to start date.

 What drugs are included in a 5 panel drug test?